flock-homes/pdftk-java/README.md

 This is a port of [pfdtk](https://www.pdflabs.com/tools/pdftk-server/) into Java.
-The current goal is to make a translation as faithful as it is reasonable, and to leave possible improvements and refactoring for later.
+The current goal is to make a translation as faithful as it is reasonable and to fix any issues present in the original (correctness takes precedence over compatibility), leaving possible improvements and refactoring for later.
 So far all code has been manually translated and it passes the test suite of [php-pdftk](https://github.com/mikehaertl/php-pdftk), but a lot more testing is needed.
 Due to the differences between C++